Getting Things Done (GTD)

 • Create a new project called Agendas.

 • Create a new sub-project underneath Agendas for each person you need to touch base with on a regular basis.
 For example, your boss and any direct reports.
-You may also want to create sub-projects for each regular team or project meeting you have.
-For example, Marketing Weekly.
+You may also want to create sub-projects for each regular team or project meeting you have, like Marketing Weekly.

 • Add the items you need to bring up as tasks in the relevant agenda sub-project.